|

 quarters.
 Though appearing weary and exhausted, he remains undaunted and

+resolute.
 Inscriptions on the inner panels contain historical details and

 a summary of the San Diego's accomplishments, including a list of major